rkblake/FencingTournamentTool/README.md

 ## Release History

-* 0.0.0
+* 0.1.0
-    * everything up to pools working
+    * All basic features working
+    * Split project into SWIFA and USFA parts
+    * Added more checking on user registration

 ## Meta